 The goal of hospice is to support people with a life limiting illness to live every moment in whatever way is important to them, their family, and whanau.

 The concept of care encompasses the whole person, not just their physical needs but also their emotional, spiritual, and social needs too.
-This care extends beyond the person who is unwell to include their family, whanau; support is available both before and after a death.
-Irrespective of where a person lives, this philosophy of care does not change and everything provided is free of charge.
+This care extends beyond the person who is unwell to include their family and whanau; support is available both before and after a death.
+Irrespective of where a person lives, this philosophy of care does not change, and everything provided is free of charge.